Meninges

-In anatomy, the meninges (/məˈnɪndʒiːz/; meninx /ˈmiːnɪŋks, ˈmɛnɪŋks/; from Ancient Greek μῆνιγξ 'membrane') are protective membranes that cover the brain and spinal cord.
+In anatomy, the meninges (/məˈnɪndʒiːz/; meninx /ˈmiːnɪŋks, ˈmɛnɪŋks/; from Ancient Greek μῆνινξ 'membrane') are protective membranes that cover the brain and spinal cord.
 In mammals, three meninges have been clearly identified: the dura mater, the arachnoid mater, and the pia mater.
 Each layer has its own molecularly distinct type of fibroblasts.
 The meninges act as a physical and immunological protective barrier for the brain and spinal cord, shielding the central nervous system (CNS) from injury.
 They anchor and support the tissues of the CNS, and provide containment for cerebrospinal fluid (CSF) and the arteries and veins that supply blood to the brain and spinal cord.

 The dura mater surrounds the arachnoid mater and supports the dural sinuses, which carry blood from the brain to the heart.
 The area between the arachnoid and pia mater is known as the subarachnoid space.
 It contains cerebrospinal fluid.
 The arachnoid and pia maters produce prostaglandin D2 synthase, a major cerebrospinal fluid protein.
 The arachnoid mater provides a restrictive permeability barrier between the cerebrospinal fluid in the subarachnoid space and the circulation of blood in the dura.
 The pia mater is a thin sheet of connective tissue that interfaces with the glial limitans superficialis.

 Structures

 Dura mater

 The dura mater (tough mother), (Note: Also rarely called meninx fibrosa or pachymeninx) is a durable, thick fibrous membrane that attaches to the inside of the skull and covers the brain and vertebrae.
 Its dense fibrous tissue is formed from an interlay of collagen fibers, elastin, and fibroblasts in an unformed extracellular matrix.
 The dura mater is itself a two layered membrane: an outer endosteal (periosteal) layer lies closest to the skull, and an inner (meningeal or dura mater proper) layer lies closer to the brain.
-These layers separate to surround the dural venous sinuses.
+These layers separate to surround the Dural venous sinuses.
 Sensory and autonomic nerves innervate the dura, and are dense near its blood vessels.
 The dura's inner surface is covered by flattened fibrocytes which are adhered to by the outer cells of the arachnoid mater.
 The dura mater surrounds the arachnoid mater and supports the dural sinuses which carry blood from the brain to the heart.

 The dura mater folds inwards upon itself to form four areas of infolding called dural reflections: